Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 Pros:

-- Best event management tools in class
+- Best event management tools around

 - Phone support on all plans